 As mentioned in last quarter's letter, the COVID-19 shock created both new risks and new opportunities.
 The Strategy is adapting to reflect both.
-As a reminder, the RMB Research Core Team immediately reviewed current Strategy holdings and our watch list companies and grouped them into four buckets: 1) The Power-Through Bucket, 2) The Recover Quick Bucket 3) The Recover Slow Bucket and 4) Change Leaders.
-We used the upward volatility this quarter to sell companies we believed would be slow to recover, including Wolverine World Wide Inc. (WWW) and Monro Inc. (MNRO), which we believe are two very well managed retailers that, through no fault of their own, we concluded will have a hard time re-accelerating economic returns and growth.
-We trimmed our holding in fairly valued CVB Financial Corp.
-(CVBF) and sold Columbia Banking System Inc. (COLB) to reduce our bank overweight, given the flattish yield curve and slow loan growth environment.
-We harvested huge gains by trimming fairly valued holdings Pool Corp., West Pharmaceutical Services Inc., and Catalent Inc. We reduced Bright Horizons Family Solutions Inc. (BFAM) to reflect our uncertainty as to whether this is a "quick to recover" or "slow to recover" business, since much of its business stems from meeting the needs of parents who work in office buildings and not necessarily from home.
-Finally, we sold Commvault Systems Inc. (CVLT), as we believe there are more attractive technology companies to own that benefit from faster adoption curves.
+As a reminder, the RMB Research Core Team immediately reviewed current Strategy holdings and our watch list companies and grouped them into four buckets: 1) The Power-Through Bucket, 2) The Recover Quick Bucket 3) The Recover Slow Bucket, and 4) Change Leaders.
+We harvested huge gains by trimming fairly valued holdings that would be classified as "growth" stocks.
+We trimmed Pool Corp.
+(POOL), West Pharmaceutical Services Inc., Fair Isaac Corp.
+(FICO), and Catalent Inc. We also reduced Bright Horizons Family Solutions Inc. (BFAM) to reflect our uncertainty as to whether this is a "quick to recover" or "slow to recover" business, since much of its business stems from meeting the needs of parents who work in office buildings and not necessarily from home.